vividfog/nordpool-predict-fi/deploy/README.md

 The array consists of hourly pairs.

 - The first number is UNIX time in milliseconds, UTC, directly compatible with Apex Charts.
-- The second number is price prediction in euro cents, VAT 24%.
+- The second number is price prediction in euro cents, with VAT.

 Sample contents: